pydantic/pydantic/docs/concepts/models.md

     """
 ```

-1. Refers to the step 1 described above.
+1. Refers to step 1 described above.
-2. Refers to the step 2 described above.
+2. Refers to step 2 described above.
-3. Refers to the step 3 described above.
+3. Refers to step 3 described above.

 Any [configuration](./config.md), [validation](./validators.md) or [serialization](./serialization.md) logic
 set on the generic model will also be applied to the parametrized classes, in the same way as when inheriting from